Liposuction for Men

 Men are typically bothered by the accumulation of fat in the abdomen, hips (love handles), submental region (chin), and breasts (gynecomastia).
 Liposuction is ideal for men with stubborn fat in these areas which does not respond to diet and exercise.
 These contour deformities can be sculpted to match the surrounding body and face by suctioning unwanted fat cells.
-Liposuction results in permanent removal of fatty tissue.
+Liposuction results in the permanent removal of fatty tissue.

 At the initial consultation, your health history will be reviewed and the procedure you are interested in will be explained in great detail.
 Any alternative procedures, as well as the risks and benefits of surgery, will be discussed.
 You will view before and after photographs of Dr. Lawton‘s patients, and all of your questions will be answered.